 Jump to Recipe | Sorbet Making Tips

-Vibrant with the bright flavor of ripe strawberries, this strawberry mint sorbet is one of my favorites recipes to make in early summer (blackberry sorbet comes later).
+Vibrant with the bright flavor of ripe strawberries, this strawberry mint sorbet is one of my favorite recipes to make in early summer (blackberry sorbet comes later).

 The vibrant acidity of strawberries and striking notes of fresh mint pair well with one another.
-Accordingly, this recipe acts as an excellent palate cleaner after a rich meal.
+Accordingly, this recipe acts as an excellent palate cleanser after a rich meal.

 You’ll need an ice cream maker to make this sorbet, but if you don’t have one you can also pour the base into popsicle molds and freeze those instead.
 And, those strawberry-mint popsicles will be absolutely delicious, too.